Duke Keats: Playing career

 Keats led the Eskimos in scoring in 1921–22, recording 31 goals and 24 assists in 25 games, to lead the Eskimos to the top record in the league and the WCHL final where they lost to the Regina Capitals.
 The Eskimos again finished with the league's top record in 1922–23, and again faced the Regina Capitals in the final.
 The Eskimos avenged the previous season as Keats scored the championship winning goal in overtime of the second game.
-Keats and the Eskimos went on to lose the 1923 Stanley Cup Final to the Ottawa Senators.
+Keats and the Eskimos went on to lose the 1923 Stanley Cup Finals to the Ottawa Senators.

 Facing financial ruin, the Eskimos sold the rights to Keats and six other players to the Boston Bruins for $50,000 in 1926.
 He played half of the 1926–27 NHL season in Boston before he was traded to the Detroit Cougars, along with Archie Briden, in exchange for Frank Fredrickson and Harry Meeking.
 Keats began the following season in Detroit but was suspended early in the season after swinging his stick at a spectator in Chicago who was heckling him.
 He missed three weeks of play as a result.
 The day after his reinstatement, the Cougars sent him to the Chicago Black Hawks for Gord Fraser and $5,000 cash.

 After three games with Chicago in 1928–29, he left the team and helped organize the Tulsa Oilers of the American Hockey Association (AHA), and was the league's top scorer that season.
 He played parts of two more seasons in Tulsa before taking a season off in 1931–32.
 Keats returned to Edmonton in 1932 as a player, coach and owner of a reformed Eskimos team.
 He played two seasons before retiring as a player.
 Keats went on to coach several teams in the Canadian prairies and briefly worked for the Black Hawks before settling in Victoria, British Columbia, in 1947, where he worked for the government and served as president of the Victoria Commercial Hockey League.
 He died on January 16, 1972, and is buried in Royal Oak Burial Park in Victoria.